Every bearing has a maximum service life. The trick is in achieving it. Some of the basics required to achieve maximum bearing life include:

 – Contamination: Causes 14% of failures.
 To avoid this, choose a bearing with a seal from the environment, as it is necessary to keep the lubricant in and the contaminants out.

 – Fatigue: Causes 34% of failures.
-As shown in the graph below, fatigue most often occurs right after installation or at the end of the normal or rated service life.
+Fatigue most often occurs right after installation or at the end of the normal or rated service life.
 Our goal is to stop the fatigue failures that occur in “infancy” and to extend “end-of-life fatigue” to the rated

 The McPherson Oil team has experts that can help your business increase efficiency while realizing cost savings.
 Our Industrial Services team has the experience and skills to analyze your lubrication needs and challenges and work with your team to develop workable and cost-effective solutions.
 Our Industrial Services professionals believe in a partnership approach to improving the operation of your facility.
 We will meet with your facility management and maintenance personnel to establish goals, objectives, and timelines.
 We will work with your staff to document savings and cost- avoidances.
 Additionally, we can conduct an annual business review for your plant lubrication needs to assist you with proactive maintenance plans.
 We would be happy to schedule a call or in-face meeting at your convenience to help get your equipment working at maximum effectiveness.